Documentation

 Recent organization records with pagination, tier filtering, AI-only filtering (hf=true), and text search (q=...).
 Valid tier values: all, likely-test, standard, high-quality.

 Query AT Protocol labels via the standard labeler endpoint.
-Use uriPatterns to filter record URIs and sources to scope the label source.
+Use uriPatterns with a full URI, a trailing-prefix wildcard, or * for all labels; sources scopes the label source.

 AT Protocol integration